Generic Name: Brodalumab (broe DAL ue mab)

 Brand Name: Siliq

 - Patients who take brodalumab may be at a greater risk of having thoughts or actions of suicide.
-Some people taking this medicine have killed themselves (suicide).
+Some people taking brodalumab have committed suicide.
 The risk may be greater in people who have had these thoughts or actions in the past.
-Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
+Call the doctor right away if signs like depression, nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
 Call the doctor right away if any thoughts or actions of suicide occur.

 Uses of Brodalumab: